 It’s not the color, and it’s not the flavor.
 If I had to choose one single factor that stands in the way of most people drinking green smoothies and wholefood juice it would have to be texture.
+Yes, smoothies are suppose to be smooth.
 How smooth your drink is makes all the difference in the world – for 3 reasons.

 1. Drinks are suppose to be smooth not chunky and when we get a lump on our tongue or fiber in our teeth the experience of drinking it is no longer a pleasure.